andkob/BTree-gene-sequence-project/README-submission.md

 I found the biggest challenge for this project to be the various methods of parsing input, dumping output, and syntax associated with SQL databases.
 The ouput had to do with GeneBankFileReader, which forced me to solve the issue of a shifting window for sequences that accounted for all possible characters and whitespace.
 Parsing the command line in any order also proved to be difficult, with there being a myriad of ways that a user could mess up input.
 SQL wasn't too much of an issue; the main learning curve came from understanding the syntax associated with SQL commands.

 Overall, I wish we had had a little bit more guidance with the specific output each class was expected to produce.
-It was confusing to try and figure out exactly how the shell scripts ran and as a result wee ran out of time before
+It was confusing to try and figure out the logistics of the shell scripts- what files they were searching for, how those files would be tested, and what classses they would be running to confirm that the programs were working succsesfully.
+Additionally, there was no script to test GeneBankSearchDataBase, so we weren't postive that it was up to the standards that the graders wanted.

 ## Reflection (Caleb Tolman)
 This coding assignment on creating a GeneBank B-Tree has been a pivotal moment in my computer science education, reinforcing concepts that were previously abstract and encouraging a hands-on approach to learning data structures.
 The project not only solidified my understanding of B-Trees but also exposed me to practical applications of bioinformatics.
 Managing to read and extract DNA sequences from a gene bank file and then utilizing these sequences to build a functional B-Tree was a rewarding challenge that bridged the gap between theoretical data structures and real-world applications.